vinitS101/knn/README.md

 # knn

-Version 1.0:

-This project focuses on creating a MapReduce program for Hadoop so that it can be run for the dataset (which can be found here: https://archive.ics.uci.edu/ml/datasets/Poker+Hand )
+This project focuses on create and compare the performance of MapReduce and spark on a Hadoop Cluster for the same sufficiently large dataset. (which can be found here: https://archive.ics.uci.edu/ml/datasets/Poker+Hand )

-This program will then be used to test and compare the performance of the Hadoop Framework for different physical variables as well as it's accuracy.

-Version 2.0:

-Added Scala code so as to process the same data on Spark with YARN whilst varying similar parameters.
-(Code not optimised yet and only works on standalone Spark Installations.)
+# MapReduceCode:

+	> Contains the MapReduce code written in Java.

+# SparkAppCode:

+	> Contains code written in Scala that can be run on a Cluster.
+Add relevant `hdfs` or `s3` paths for the testing and training data.

+	> The app writes the classes of the Test Data to a local `.txt` file on the Master Node.

+# AccuracyTest

+	> Use `accuracyTest.java` to check the accuracy of the predicted classes.